Brakku/Windows-Verkefni-W-L-kas-/README.md

 Only 1 user can access the Windows desktop at a time.
 If a local user is on a computer, they are disconnected.
 If the local user returns, the remote desktop connection is disconnected.
 What type of security components are implemented with Windows Remote Desktop?

-Answers may vary but should include authentication and encryption.
+should include authentication and encryption.

 How could remote desktop be used as a beneficial technology in the workplace?

-Answers will vary but may include remote connectivity to control a computer/server at a remote site or room.
+may include remote connectivity to control a computer/server at a remote site or room.